 - Insoles are slightly thin

-At first glance, the TICCOON Safety Shoes for men look like a reliable pair of shoes to wear in a multitude of industries.
-Instead of having the heavy-duty aesthetic that most work boots have, these shoes are more akin to sneakers.
+At first glance, the TICCOON Safety Shoes for men look like a reliable pair of shoes to wear in a multitude of industrial environments.
+Instead of having the heavy-duty aesthetic that most men’s work boots have, these shoes are more akin to sneakers.
 Easily adaptable to a casual or professional work wardrobe, they may become your most used piece of PPE.

 The best features of the TICCOON Safety Shoes include:

-- Rubber Sole: With the addition of the rubber sole, you’ll have better traction when in wet environments.
+- Rubber Sole Work Shoes: With the addition of the rubber sole, you’ll have better traction when in wet environments.
 According to the manufacturer, these shoes feature a non-slip exterior and are designed to be wear-resistant.

 - Fly Knit Uppers: To help maintain the most breathability as possible, you’ll love the fly knit uppers on the shoes.
 It allows a reasonable amount of airflow to keep your feet fresh and comfortable after hours of wear.

-- Lightweight: Instead of dealing with heavy, sturdy work shoes that are difficult to walk in for hours, these work shoes are designed to be more lightweight.
+- Lightweight Safety Shoes for Men: Instead of dealing with heavy, sturdy work shoes that are difficult to walk in for hours, these work shoes are designed to be more lightweight.
 They’re designed for manufacturing facilities, electrical work, and auto manufacturing.
 However, they can also double as protective footwear for hiking.

-- Steel Toe Design: Hidden in the toe cap is a plate of steel designed to protect your feet from damage.
+- Men’s Steel Toe Work Shoe: Hidden in the toe cap is a plate of steel designed to protect your feet from damage.
 Similar to the other pairs of safety footwear on this list, the steel plate is hidden.
 The hidden plate allows the shoes to look like a casual pair of runners.

 - Aren’t too heavy